Note

 Define batching policy for your table

-Batching incoming data optimizes data shard size, which is controlled by the ingestion batching policy.
-Modify the policy with the ingestion batching policy management command.
-Use this policy to reduce latency of slowly arriving data.
+Batching incoming data optimizes data shard size.
+The ingestion batching policy controls this batching.
+Modify the policy using the ingestion batching policy management command.
+This policy reduces latency for slowly arriving data.

 using (var kustoClient = KustoClientFactory.CreateCslAdminProvider(kustoConnectionStringBuilder))